GasinAn/AdvForNotes/Conventions_of_syntax_expressions.md

 - `{ }...` encloses an optionally repeated item which may occur zero or more times.

 - `` `xyz-list` := `xyz`{, `xyz`} ... ``.

+- `......` stands for a part which I am not willing to talk about temporarily.